obtbe/mansapi/scratch.md

 https://www.make.com/en

-The students of today are the engineers of tomorrow (You can say it in a better way)
+The students of today are the engineers of tomorrow (You can say it in a better way) Chance to help students come out of Math Phobia

 - Talk about the inequality in early age education.
 From unicef (https://www.unicef.org/mali/en/education):